Diseases & Conditions

 Elbow (Olecranon) Bursitis

-Bursae are thin, slippery sacs located throughout the body that act as cushions between bones and soft tissues.
-They contain a small amount of lubricating fluid that allows the skin to move freely over the underlying bone.
+There are many bursae located throughout the body that act as cushions between bones and soft tissues, such as skin.
+They contain a small amount of lubricating fluid that allows the soft tissues to move freely over the underlying bone.

 Normally, the olecranon bursa is flat.
 If it becomes irritated or inflamed, more fluid will accumulate in the bursa and bursitis will develop.